 NACHA Rule #3- Identity Verification

-NACHA rules state that originators use “commercially reasonable” methods to verify the identity of the customer prior to processing ACH payment transactions that are authorized by the customer over the phone or via the web.
+NACHA rules state that originators use “commercially reasonable” methods to verify the customer’s identity before processing ACH payment transactions authorized by the customer over the phone or via the web.
 There is a good reason for this additional security measure.
-The only information required to process a phone, or online ACH transaction is the customer’s name, address, routing number, and account number.
+The only information required to process a phone or online ACH transaction is the customer’s name, address, routing number, and account number.

-- The transaction originator can collect and verify the customer’s driver license, or other identification cards OR
+- The transaction originator can collect and verify the customer’s driver license or other identification cards OR